fisodd/www-fisodd-com/content/post/coding-style.rst

 A good indentation scheme reveals the intended structure of the code.
 The coding style should draw attention to that structure.
-It should be clear from how the intentation is laid out what is the intended stucture of the function.
+It should be clear from how the indentation is laid out what is the intended structure of the function.
 Note: of course (other than Python and FORTRAN) the specific details of indentation is not binding on the compilers so it is possible that the source layout